Quote tag

 EVO Visian ICL Lens Image

-More than 1 million EVO Visian ICL lenses have been implanted globally.
-At The Eye Institute of Utah, our patients are thrilled to enjoy the many benefits of EVO Visian ICL, which include:
+More than 2 million EVO ICL lenses have been implanted globally.
+At The Eye Institute of Utah, our patients are thrilled to enjoy the many benefits of EVO ICL, which include:

 • Trusetd Source Checkbox Trusted Source Igarashi A, Kamiya K, Shimizu K, Komatsu M Visual performance after implantable collamer lens implantation and wavefront-guided laser in situ keratomileusis for high myopia Go to Source Sharp, clear vision 3